GEORGE'S COMMUNITY COLLEGE

 Last day to apply for spring graduation

-Last day to change from audit to credit or credit to audit
+Last day to change from "audit to credit" or "credit to audit" for full-semester classes

 Midterm - middle of semester; class will speed up